maxamed-calia11/AMD-7000-Series-VFIO/README.md

 `sudo chmod +x /etc/libvirt/hooks/qemu`

-Now, we must create a ton of new directories to store our VM startup and shutdown scripts, use `mkdir` to create these directories, substituting YOUR_VM for the name of your virtual machine:
+Now, we must create a ton of new directories to store our VM startup and shutdown scripts, use `mkdir` to create these directories, substituting YOUR_VM for the name of your virtual machine(case sensitive):

 ```
 /etc/libvirt/hooks/qemu.d